Running Inference¶

 "Column mismatch"¶

-Ensure your input CSV has the same feature columns as the training data (minus the target column).
+Ensure your input folder has the same top-level files and folders as the

 "Model file not found"¶

-Check that best_run_files/ contains the model artifacts.
+Check that best_iteration_snapshot/ contains the model artifacts.
 If the agent run failed, there may be no trained model.

 GPU out of memory¶